The Long Range Planning section of the Planning Division coordinates the following activities:

 - Reviews and presents Rezoning requests to public officials

 Questions or Comments about the operations of the Long Range Planning activities of Sandy City may be addressed to Jake Warner, Long Range Planning Manager, at 801-568-7262, Email: firstname.lastname@example.org.

 The Cairns Master Plan

 To address the growing needs of Sandy City and to accommodate regional growth, a vision for the creation of a city center has been developed, called The Cairns District.
 The Cairns Master Plan is a culmination of over 6 years of planning to re-imagine the future of Sandy's downtown area.
 Design guidelines for the area are currently being developed based on the goals and policies outlined in this plan.
 This document was formally adopted by the City Council on January 17, 2017 as part of the City's General Plan (as a Local Area Master Plan).

-Sandy City conducts special studies when a specific area, landuse or issue needs careful examination or analysis.
-These studies help to illustrate future development scenarios and designs of public and private interest.
-Some of these have been adopted as part of the City's General Plan.
-The following are major special studies which have been conducted.
+Sandy City conducts special studies when a specific area, land use or issue needs careful examination or analysis.
+These studies may help to illustrate future development scenarios and designs of public and private interest.
+Some studies may be adopted as part of the City's General Plan.

 The 2010 Census population shows Sandy City as having a population of 87,461 residents, with a total of 29,501 dwelling units.
 The Community Development Department estimates that the population, as of Jan 1, 2019, was 98,849 with 33,443 dwelling units.